foreverphoenix/the-phoenix-flavour/content/bioware/mass-effect/mod-installation.md

 ## Texture Installation

 - Click **Install Textures**, the button in the bottom right corner.
+- If you have other ME games installed, you may be asked to select one (Mass Effect 1).
 - All options and mods should be enabled by default.
 - Feel free to toggle off 4K Texture LODs if you are concerned over performance.
 - Click **Begin Installation** once you're ready.